Table of contents

 Follow up promptly and consistently

-If you do not receive a response to one collection email, send the next email in the sequence on schedule.
+If you do not receive a response to one reminder email, send the next email in the sequence on schedule.
 Inconsistent follow-up trains customers that your AR process is fragile and easy to ignore.
 Consistent follow-up trains them that paying you on time is the path of least resistance.

 Keep the tone customer-focused, not punitive

-The collection email tone spectrum
+The payment reminder tone spectrum

 Pre-due (3-7 days before): Helpful and friendly.
 "Just a heads up..."
 Goal: confirm the invoice is on their radar.